chriso23/firebase-database-android-sdk/README.md

-Firebase Realtime Database Java Quickstart
+Firebase Realtime Database Android Quickstart
 ---------------------------------------------

 The Firebase Database quickstart document demonstrates how to programmatically connect an Android app to the Firebase Realtime Database and structure data to implement and deploy social blogging app.